akshaykalia-chd/XmlToCsv/README.md

 **The script expects two inputs:**

 1) Absolute path for  an input file
-   1) This is  XML file is  generated using drIpReporter
+   1) This is  a XML file generated using drIpReporter
 2) Absolute path for an output file

 **How to use:**